 3. Leave the paint to dissolve: Cover the stripper with clingfilm or bin liners to keep it moist.
 The paste will slowly dissolve the paint to a water-soluble residue.
 This could take between 15 minutes to several days, depending on the thickness of the paint layers.
 One application can dissolve a very thick layer of paint if given enough time to do so.

 4. Clear away the paste and paint: You’ll know the paste has done its job when you take off the plastic covering and the softened paint peels away from the door.
 Immediately stuff the plastic and dissolved paint safely in a bin bag and tie the top just in case there’s any old lead in there.
 Keep children and animals away from the area during and after stripping paint.

 5. Scrub away residue with water: Once the bulk of the paint stripper and dissolved paint has been removed, residual paint can be cleaned away with a scrubbing brush and warm water.
 Wipe away loosened paint with a sponge.
 When you’ve finished, mop up surplus water with an old towel, otherwise it may raise the grain of the wood.

 6. Wipe away any salty deposits: Wait until the wood is completely dry.
-If efflorescence has occured – white crystalline salty deposits – brush them off and rinse the surface again.
+If efflorescence has occurred – white crystalline salty deposits – brush them off and rinse the surface again.
 Neutralise the wood by sponging it down with a solution of one part white vinegar to three parts water.
 Allow to dry thoroughly before applying any finishes.